stargate/stargate/sgv2-restapi/README.md

     java -jar sgv2-rest-service-1.0.45-SNAPSHOT.jar

 and assumes existence of an already running Stargate V1 instance (to use its gRPC API).
+Jar contains everything needed for running including DropWizard platform as well as Swagger set up.

 ## Configuration